 Making the Final Decision: Should You Outsource Apps and Other Development Tasks or Keep Them In-House?

-As you can see, a lot goes into development, both in terms of the physical creation of applications and websites as well as in the management of the projects.
+As you can see, there’s complexity in application development, both in terms of the physical creation, as well as in the management of the projects.
 However, most companies don’t have a lot of ongoing development work.
 Once the “bones” are created, it’s more a matter of maintenance and keeping things fresh.

-To bring a team in, or even a single individual, for a one-off project, is almost always overkill.
-It’s usually better to outsource development because you can bring in a team that already works fluidly together and is familiar with a variety of companies and goals.
+Bringing in a team from a software development company, or even a single individual, is almost always overkill for a one-off project, but will often bring down the overall app development costs if you’re working on multiple projects.
+It’s usually better to outsource development because you can bring in an app development team that is already familiar with each other’s individual talents, works fluidly together, and is familiar with a variety of companies and goals.

-They’re more likely to keep up with trends and best practices as well, simply because they have to keep their skills sharp to continue working on new projects.
+They’re more likely to keep up with trends and best practices as well, simply because they have to keep their skills sharp to continue working on the development and launch of new projects.
 This means they’ll be more efficient, and you’ll likely receive a better product overall.

 Build Your Digital Marketing Dream Team

-Getting the right people in place and knowing how to create an efficient and effective team structure is the foundation of successful digital marketing.
+Getting the right people with the right expertise in place and knowing how to create an efficient and effective team structure is the foundation of successful digital marketing.
 However, chances are your organization doesn’t specialize in marketing—it’s something that you do in order to grow your business.

 The good news is, digital marketing is what I do.
-As a business and marketing expert with decades of experience that includes everything from teaching at a university level through educating Google Partners and helping countless companies develop and implement their custom road maps to success, I can help you get the right people and processes in place to strengthen your business too.
+As a business and marketing expert with decades of experience that includes everything from teaching at a university level through educating Google Partners and helping countless companies develop and implement their custom road maps to success, I have the insight to help you get the right people and processes in place to strengthen your business too.
 Contact me for a consultation.